foo123/FILTER.js/api-reference.md

 * `serialize( )`  serialize filter's parameters (for use during parallel processing)
 * `unserialize( data:Object )`  unserialize filter's parameters (for use during parallel processing)
 * `metaData( )/getMetadata( )`  access filter's metadada (if filter supports process metaData, e.g `featureDetection` filters)
-* `select( x1:Number, y1:Number, x2:Number, y2:Number )` define a (relative) rectangular area as filter selection (this is available to each filter to handle as it sees fit, see for example the `SelectionFilter` below and the `HaarDetectorFilter` plugin)
+* `select( x1:Number, y1:Number, x2:Number, y2:Number, absolute:Boolean=false )` define a (relative or absolute) rectangular area as filter selection (this is available to each filter to handle as it sees fit, see for example the `SelectionFilter` below and the `HaarDetectorFilter` plugin)
-* `select( Boolean=false )` deselect any selection made previously
+* `select( false )/deselect()` deselect any selection made previously
 * `worker/thread( [enabled:Boolean=true [, import_extra_scripts:Array]] )`  enable/disable parallel filter thread/worker for this filter (each filter can have its own worker filter in another thread transparently)
 * `apply( srcImg:Image [, destImg:Image=srcImg] [, callback:Function] )`   apply the filter to a dest `Image` instance using imageData from `srcImage` (the `destImage` output will be changed after the filter application, the filters can be removed if image is restorable)